DietBepis1/Alien-Invasion/readme.md

     -Added collision between ship, bullets, and aliens

 3/21/20
     -Added a play button to start the game.
-Also shows up after game over.
-    -Added dynamic settings where the aliens speed up as waves are cleared
+Also shows up after game over -Added dynamic settings where the aliens speed up as waves are cleared

+3/22/20
+    -Started to implement scoring
+    -Have a bug in scoreboard.py to fix
+    -Wanted to be finished with this project today but looking like it won't be until tomorrow because I was giving Haven some math tutoring